hpaluch/crnr-ii-intro/README.md

 * Open project `crnr-ii-intro.xise` in `ISE Project Navigator`
 * ensure that file `top (top.v)` is selected `Hierarchy` - that one right under `xc2c256-7TQ144` item.
-* Double-click on `Implmenet Design` of Processes Window in Design tab
+* Double-click on `Implement Design` of Processes Window in Design tab
 * it should generate new `top.jed` (JEDEC file) to be pgorammed into your CoolRunner-II CPLD.